Digital product development guide

 Orientation

-Determining the severity and extent of the problem
+Determine the severity and scope of the problem.

 Decision